SWK 2361 - Introduction to Social Work

 Hours: 3

-Social Work Research Methods.
-Three semester hours.
 This course develops students' knowledge and skills in the use of research designs appropriate for the evaluation of practice with all levels of client systems.
 Students are also taught to critically evaluate the appropriateness of designs used in published research.
-Prerequisites: MATH 1314 or 1324 or 179; 8 sh US Science; SWk 225, 250, 275, 328, 329, 370.
+Prerequisites: SWK 2361, 2362, 2389, 322, 328, 329, 370 with a C or better.
 Restricted to social work majors and social welfare minors.

 SWK 361 - Issues in Family Treatment